ethereumclassic/ethereumclassic.github.io/content/community/events/index.md

 ## Community Calls

+UPDATE:  Regular, weekly Community Calls are currently on hiatus.

 Every Thursday, usually at UTC 1500, a group voice chat takes place in the Ethereum Classic [Discord](https://ethereumclassic.org/discord) server.
 The call is streamed to [YouTube](https://www.youtube.com/channel/UCp07VPnC1ejyAp5gMvvA4dw/videos), but you can also join 1 hour before we go live, at 1400 UTC, to chat off the record in the Green Room.

 Occasionally a special guest will join the chat for Questions and Answers with the community.
 These calls are usually recorded, and you can find these recordings on the ETC Community Calls [repository](https://github.com/ethereumclassic/community-calls).